 Experience shows that the best results come from hiring one person for photography and another for film.
 The skill sets are different and it’s impractical for one person to juggle two sets of equipment or have to make a choice between one medium or another at a critical time.
 Where possible, country offices and Lead Members should aim to hire both skillsets, especially in emergencies with lots of high profile media attention.
 For smaller scale emergencies, or those with lower media profiles, the decision may be made to hire someone to focus on photo OR video, as most appropriate, rather than both mediums.

 A list of existing, trusted photographers by location can be found on the CAREShares global communications hub here.

-Once a photographer is contracted, the CEG Media and Communications Coordinator (or deployed Emergency Communications Officer) will have primary responsibility for following up, providing the photographer with guidance and ensuring timely delivery in accordance with the TOR and CARE guidelines, but sharing this responsibility as appropriate in line with the Follow-the-Sun protocol for emergency communication (see previous section above).
+Once a photographer is contracted, the Regional Communications Advisor or Lead Member Media Manager (or deployed Emergency Communications Officer) will have primary responsibility for following up, providing the photographer with guidance and ensuring timely delivery in accordance with the TOR and CARE guidelines, but sharing this responsibility as appropriate in line with the follow-the-sun protocol for emergency communication (see previous section above).

 Before commissioning a photographer, you should fully brief them on our photographic guidelines (contact the Lead Member for details).

 - Think through what is essential and must be photographed, and what would be nice to photograph but isn’t essential.
 Is there anything that shouldn’t be photographed?

 - Photographer must be briefed on CARE’s consent policy, policy on communicating with vulnerable groups and provided with consent forms